microsoft/agogosml/agogosml/README.rst

 --------
-The agogosml package was developed to provide a Data Engineer with a simple configurable data pipeline consisting of three components: an input reader, sample app (that holds a trained ML model) and an output writer.
+The agogosml package was developed to provide a Data Engineer with a simple configurable data pipeline consisting of three components: an input reader, app (that holds a trained ML model) and an output writer.
 The three components are instrumented using one Docker container per component.